About our staff and some of our volunteers

 Victoria has a background in policy and campaigns in and around Westminster and had worked specifically in stalking for three years before coming to our Trust in 2020.
 She has been instrumental in a number of key successes across the sector including the extension of sentences for perpetrators and the introduction of Stalking Protection Orders.

-is our Communications and Relationship Support Officer.
+is our Administrative Support Officer.

 Elena